 I suspect a third of you haven’t.
-The HM Government Information Security Breaches Survey 2015 identified that 32% of respondents hadn’t carried out any form of security risk assessment and that was up from 20% on the previous year.
+The HM Government Information Security Breaches Survey 2015 identified that 32% of respondents hadn’t carried out any form of security and that was up from 20% on the previous year.
 Now that’s scary!

 So what should I be doing?

 A great place to start is to take a look at human resource security..
 It provides the ‘best-practice’ framework to keep you safe including areas such as protection from Malware, the control of software installation on operational systems, asset management and

 Following the information security within your business and put in place policies and controls to not only protect your organisation but also what to do in case of a breach.standard, with or without accreditation will encourage you to look at all areas of

 Manage your assets

 We have ISMS.online platform which has a framework where we record all assets and any device owned by an employee but used for information processing.
 That way, employee groups can be set-up by, for example, the operating system they use, and potential threats and vulnerabilities notified to everyone concerned at the click of a button.
 For urgent action, tasks can be set for the individuals to acknowledge and confirm when the necessary steps have been taken.accreditation and 8.1 of the standard considers asset management.
 We use our own